 Technique: printed on plain weave.
 Gift of Evan Snyderman and Zesty Meyers of R 20th Century and museum purchase from General Acquisitions Endowment Fund.
 2011-36-1.

 Length of orange cotton printed with large, photo-realist lips, in slightly paler orange.

 Why is this in our collection?

-This textile, Lippen, is a textile in The Anatomical Design series, which was initially part of Visiona 0, an exhibition from 1968.
-The exhibition showcased a futurist environment that included furniture, lighting, and textiles, the combination of which caused a visually interesting and almost psychedelic effect.
-Round rooms of various colors were bedecked with draperies and round carpets printed with large photorealist representations of hands, feet, mouths (seen here), eyes and ears.
+Lippen was initially part of Visiona 0, an exhibition designed by Verner Panton for the 1968 Cologne Furniture Fair.
+The installation showcased a futurist environment that included furniture, lighting, and textiles, the combination of which produced a visually interesting and virtually psychedelic effect.
+Round rooms of various colors were bedecked with draperies and round carpets printed with large photorealist representations of hands, feet, eyes, ears, and mouths (as seen in this textile).
 The model for these body parts was the designer’s wife, Marianne.
-Later on, the Swiss textile company, Mira-X, which had a long-time collaboration with Panton, produced these designs under the name of Anatomic.
-The Visiona... more
+Color was a central element in all of Panton’s designs for interiors, furniture and, in particular, textiles, which became the most important... more